 For more information, call 919-668-2483.

-Part of Bereavement Services, the Decedent Care program ensures that the details at the time of death of a patient are handled in a thorough and sensitive manner.
+The Decedent Care program ensures that the details at the time of death of a patient are handled in a thorough and sensitive manner.
 Program representatives help coordinate the paperwork when a patient dies, provide helpful and clear information to the deceased family, and help the family make arrangements with a funeral home.

 Duke University Hospital's Ethics Consultation Services (ECS) helps caregivers, patients, and patient's families resolve ethical issues surrounding patient care.
 These issues may include starting or withdrawing life support, and patients' and families' rights to refuse recommended therapies or limit therapeutic efforts.
 The ECS includes physicians, nurses, social workers, and chaplains; they may consult with others who have expertise related to the concern at hand.
 The ECS is solely an advisory service.
 There are no charges for an ethics consultation.